Eric A. Meyer

 Eric A. Meyer is an American web design consultant and author.
-He is best known for his advocacy work on behalf of web standards, most notably CSS (Cascading Style Sheets), a technique for managing how HTML is displayed.
+He is best known for his advocacy work on behalf of web standards, most notably CSS (Cascading Style Sheets), a technique for managing how HTML (Hypertext Markup Language) is displayed.
 Meyer has written a number of books and articles on CSS and given many presentations promoting its use.
 Eric currently works for Igalia.

 Personal life

-Meyer was born to parents Arthur and Carol Meyer.
-He now has a stepmother, Cathy.

 Meyer graduated from Case Western Reserve University (CWRU) in 1992 with a BA in History, and minors in artificial intelligence, astronomy, and English.